cfe-lab/MiCall/CONTRIBUTING.md

     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
-7. Upgrade the scripts in Kive, and record the id of the new pipeline.
+7. Upgrade the scripts and docker image in Kive, and record the id of the new pipeline.
 You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
 They are in the `utils` folder.
 First upgrade them on the test server, run them on a few samples, then upgrade them on the production server and run them on a few samples.
-8. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any important runs.
+8. Stop the micall_watcher service after you check that it's not processing any important runs.

         ssh user@server
-        tail /data/miseq/micall.log
+        tail /var/log/micall/micall.log
-        ps aux|grep MISEQ_MONITOR.py
-        sudo kill -int <process id from grep output>
+        sudo systemctl stop micall_watcher

 9. Get the code from Github into the server's environment.